 - gather experience through the planning and performing of a production;

 - experience working with people from different backgrounds;

 There are lots of roles to choose from, you can choose to act or if you’d rather be off-stage, you can be part of the Artistic Team instead.
 You can be a costume designer, photographer, assistant director or digital arts designer.
 A mentor will support and guide your through the design process.

 No experience is necessary.
 You just need to be able to meet fortnightly on Sunday afternoons for rehearsals.
 The season runs from the end of October to March.

 Joining the Artistic Team can also be a great way to produce coursework for your GCE A -Level Art and Design and Performing Arts portfolios.
 It also gives you a great experience to talk about at university interviews.

-To find out more about Nitty Gritty or to get an application form, email Adam Henshaw at firstname.lastname@example.org.
+To find out more about Nitty Gritty or to get an application form, email Adam Henshaw at firstname.lastname@example.org or via this link.
 Applications are due by mid-October each year, but the group will sometimes accept latecomers, so get in touch!